Mission, Policies & Bylaws

 Board membership shall be limited to ten years of service with the exception of a member who is serving as President in his/her tenth or eleventh year.
-This individual would continue to complete his two-year term as President and serve as Immediate Past President for two additional years.
+This individual would continue to complete his two-year term as President and serve one year as Immediate Past President.
 Directors elected prior to May 2010, are exempt.

 Board members who want to continue to serve on the Board after their ten years of service can resubmit their resume for approval.

 The President shall appoint, subject to the approval of the Board of Directors, such committees as are deemed necessary to conduct the business of the organization.
 These committees may consist of members of the Board or members at large.

 There shall be at least one National show annually and as many regional shows as may from time to time be determined by the Board to be practicable giving considerations to geographic and demographic factors, and the availability of host galleries, museums and other appropriate venues.